Skip to main content

 • a person or entity registered as a political campaigner under the Commonwealth Electoral Act 1918.

-It also includes when the sole, primary or substantial purpose of the activity is to influence the public or a section of the public about any of those processes.
+It also includes when a substantial purpose of the activity is to influence the public or a section of the public about any of those processes.

-Examples of legitimate and democratic activities undertaken for the purpose of political or governmental influence include:
+Examples of activities undertaken for the purpose of political or governmental influence

 You might be exempt from registering under the FITS even if you undertake activities on behalf of a foreign principal.
-Visit registration exemptions on the department’s website for a full list of exemptions and their criteria.
 Some examples of exemptions include:

 • activities that primarily relate to providing humanitarian aid or assistance